overtone1000/svelte_static_template/README.md

 # svelte_static_template
-A simple template for a statically rendered svelte site I find myself using repeatedly
+A template for a statically rendered svelte site I find myself using repeatedly